Teruo Ishii

 Teruo Ishii (January 1, 1924 - August 12, 2005) was a Japanese film director best known in the West for his early films in the Super Giant series, and for his films in the Ero guro ("erotic-grotesque") subgenre of pinku eiga such as The Joys of Torture (1968).
 He also directed the 1965 film, Abashiri Prison, which helped to make Ken Takakura a major star in Japan.
 Referred to in Japan as "The King of Cult," Ishii had a much more prolific and eclectic career than was generally known in the West during his lifetime.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Teruo Ishii" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Teruo Ishii" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools